iphyokafor/xcoins/README.md

 - 5. Add eslint file to make the code look cleaner.

+- 6. Optimize the use of es6 syntax like const, object destructuring.

-- 6. Write integration tests using mochai and chai.
+- 7. Write integration tests using mochai and chai.